Isaiah 4 – The Messiah’s Community

 And it shall come to pass that he who is left in Zion and remains in Jerusalem will be called holy—everyone who is recorded among the living in Jerusalem.

 a.
-Shall be called holy: in the days of the sinful daughters of Zion, they were called beautiful, they were called delicate, they were called attractive, they were called fashionable, and they were called sexy.
+Will be called holy: In the days of the sinful daughters of Zion, they were called beautiful, they were called delicate, they were called attractive, they were called fashionable, and they were called sexy.
 But they were notcalled holy.

 i.
 “Christ’s holiness shall be both imputed and imparted unto them: he shall both expiate their sins and heal their natures, pay their debts, and give them a stock of grace and holiness, so that men shall call them a ‘holy people.’”
 (Trapp)

 b.
-Everyone who is recorded: but in the days when the Branch of the LORD reigns, the distinguishing mark of all, including the daughters of Zion, is that they shall be called holy.
+Everyone who is recorded: In the days when the Branch of the LORD reigns, the distinguishing mark of all, including the daughters of Zion, will be that they will be called holy.

 2. (4-6) More characteristics of the society where the Branch of the LORD reigns.

 When the Lord has washed away the filth of the daughters of Zion, and purged the blood of Jerusalem from her midst, by the spirit of judgment and by the spirit of burning, then the LORD will create above every dwelling place of Mount Zion, and above her assemblies, a cloud and smoke by day and the shining of a flaming fire by night.
 For over all the glory there will be a covering.
 And there will be a tabernacle for shade in the daytime from the heat, for a place of refuge, and for a shelter from storm and rain.

 a.
 The Lord has washed away the filth of the daughters of Zion: When the Branch of the LORD reigns, there will be cleansing.
 The cleansing will not come easily; it will come by the spirit of judgment and the spirit of burning.
 But it will be worth it.